 ID30A-1 / MASSIF-1

-The software routines used on MASSIF-1 and the beamline itself have been described in the following publications:
+The software routines used on MASSIF-1, the beamline itself and the RoboDiff sample changer have been described in the following publications:

 Svensson, O., Monaco, S., Popov, A. N., Nurizzo, D. & Bowler, M. W. (2015).
 Fully automatic characterization and data collection from crystals of biological macromolecules, Acta Cryst.
 D71, 1757-1767